deadlyvipers/dojo_rules/introduction.md

+On my way to become a GitHub Master
-My favorite Code School path is Git
+My favorite Code School path is Ruby